zhangyuan/dq/README.md

           - not_null
       - name: status
         tests:
-          - name: must be in accepted values
+          - name: status must be in accepted values
             sql: |
               SELECT * FROM posts WHERE status NOT IN ('Draft', 'Private', 'Published')
 ```